Mannarasala Nagaraja Temple In Kerala

 Evening:

-Evening rituals and Pooja are performed.
+Evening rituals and Pooja are done.

-Devotees can have darshan during this time.
+Devotees will have darshan during this time.

 Mannarasala Nagaraja Temple In Kerala